-Guest Speaker: Program Psychiatrist to provide psycho-education about PTSD, MDD, and pharmacology
+Guest Speaker: Program Psychiatrist to provide psycho-education about psychiatry, pharmacology, and psychiatric care

-Materials

-Folders/Envelopes to carry handouts Handout: Emotions/Thoughts/Behaviors (see Appendix 2) Handout: Assessing Your Thoughts/Feelings (see Appendix 4) Handout: Subjective Units of Distress (SUDS) O to 10 Pencils to list Pleasant Event options Metrocards and Sign-out sheet Medicaid reimbursement slips

-Introduction
+Folders and Pens

+Handout: Emotions/Thoughts/Behaviors/Physical Health (Appendix 6)

+Handout: Assessing Your Thoughts/Feelings (Appendix 7)

+Copies of previous session's handouts

+Metrocards and tracking sheet Medicaid Carfare Paperwork

+Session Overview:

-In these sessions, group leaders will introduce members to the notion of trauma as something that has been shown to have specific characteristics as well as a specific impact on people's functioning.
+In the second session, group leaders will introduce members to the notion of trauma as something that has been shown to have specific characteristics as well as a specific impact on people's functioning.
 While some of the material for these sessions is didactic, group leaders must be aware of members' reactions and, in fact, must elicit reactions from members so that a dialogue takes place.
+A program psychiatrist will discuss psychiatric care as one option for managing trauma-related symptoms, and additional coping strategy skills will be practiced.